-Emily is an Associate at Omnia Strategy whose practice encompasses Business & Human Rights, public international law, anti-corruption matters and a wide range of disputes.
+Emily is an Senior Associate at Omnia Strategy whose practice encompasses Business & Human Rights, public international law, anti-corruption matters and a wide range of disputes.
 She has acted in a variety of jurisdictions throughout Europe, Africa and the Middle East on contentious and non-contentious matters.

 Emily’s early career was in Melbourne, Australia were she worked on criminal defence proceedings for a public legal service as well as in private practice across a number of Australian jurisdictions.
 Emily then joined the Office of the Legal Advisor to the Organisation for the Prohibition of the Chemical Weapons in The Hague, where she advised on international humanitarian law matters and issues related to the Law of Treaties.